 For this type of prefetching, the browser looks for prefetch either in an HTML <link> or an HTTP Link: header.
 Here’s an example using the link tag:

 And here’s the same link prefetching hint using an HTTP Link: header:

-The other 2 other types of prefetching are DNS prefetching and prerendering.
+The other types of prefetching are DNS prefetching and prerendering.

 DNS prefetching lets you tell the browser to perform DNS lookups on a page in the background while the user is browsing.
 So by the time the user clicks a link as anticipated, the DNS look has already taken place, thus reducing latency.

 DNS prefetching can be added to a specific URL by adding the rel=”dns-prefetch” tag to the link attribute.
 For example:

 Mozilla’s MDN web docs DNS prefetch entry explains that:

 “DNS requests are very small in terms of bandwidth, but latency can be quite high, especially on mobile networks.
 By speculatively prefetching DNS results, latency can be reduced significantly at certain times, such as when the user clicks the link.
 In some cases, latency can be reduced by a second.”